p-mongodb/ruby-specifications/README.md

 ## Goals
 - Create a user-facing API that allows the user to easily set the discriminator mapping.
-- Implement a way to specify the discriminator mapping
+- Implement a way to specify the discriminator mapping.

 ## ActiveRecord Example
-The following is an example of how the discriminator key (called the inheritance_column) is specified in ActiveRecord:
+The following is an example of how the discriminator mapping is specified in ActiveRecord:
 ```ruby
 # shape.rb
 class Shape < ApplicationRecord